 Samsung has a global presence and sells its phones in over a hundred countries, but Google has taken a more measured strategy.
 The Pixel 5 is available in just nine markets — Australia, Canada, France, Germany, Ireland, Japan, Taiwan, United Kingdom, and United States — with Google content to sell the phone in select countries.

 It's unlikely that the Pixel Fold will be sold outside of these markets, and Google may even choose to limit initial availability for its first foldable phone.
-We don't have any credible information about availability at this point, but that should change closer to the launch date.
+For instance, the Google Pixel 5a will be sold in just the U.S. and Japan, and it is feasible the Pixel Fold will be limited to these markets as well.

 Google Pixel Fold Design